This is a STEAM lesson, which adds the Arts to STEM (Science, Technology, Engineering and Mathematics).

 We encourage you to teach STEAM both through and between disciplines (transdisciplinary).

-This lesson could be used across multiple strands of the curriculum, including Science, Maths, and Visual Arts.
+This lesson could be used across multiple strands of the curriculum, including Science, Maths, and English.
 Consider focusing on a curriculum strand that will complement other areas of learning you and your students are working on.

 Time required: 120 mins.

-- Vegetable Garden Design Challenge Sheet (printed A3 or projected for the class to view)
+- Aquaponics Essentials Resource (printed A3 or projected for the class to view)

-- Vegetable Garden Reflection Questions (printed A3 or projected for the class to view)
+- Aquaponics Handbook (printed copy for each student and an additional copy printed A3 or projected for the class to view)

 This lesson is designed to build students’ competencies in the following skills: